New Manufactured Home Community Under Construction in Central East Florida

 Two- and 3-bedroom homes in the new manufactured home community will range from 1,200 to 2,400 square feet.
 Prices are between $120,000 and $200,000.
-The community will operate as a dealer for homes from two makers, Homes of Merit and Palm Harbor.
+The community will also operate as a mobile home dealer for homes from two makers, Homes of Merit and Palm Harbor.
 Homeowners can rent the land their home sits on for about $700 per month.

 “The rents will vary a little,” Bledsoe said.
 “Depending on whether you have a waterfront lot, a premium lot or a lot that borders a preservation area.”

-Each home will have a front porch, and a two-stall garage rather than carports.
+Finally, each home will have a front porch, and a two-stall garage rather than carports.

 Mynchenberg affirmed the reasons why the development of a manufactured home community takes some endurance.

 “Zoning is difficult,” he said.
 “The second reason why this type of development is rare is because of the infrastructure cost up front.
 When people move in, you get paid back over time with the lot rent… it’s hard to find funding.

 “Once they’re leased up, they’re sought after by investors,” Bledose said.
 “Not so much when they’re being developed.”

 As a result, Commissioner Selby said bridging that gap should be a priority locally, and nationally.

 “It’s a total mystery to me how a product class can be so attractive, yet there are no people chasing new deals,” Selby said.
 “I know it relates to financing and delayed returns, but all that being said, somehow we have to figure this out.